Which?

 Buyers may choose to combine higher-cost, highly durable removal methods with more readily available and lower-cost options as a way to manage overall procurement costs.
 A portfolio approach can also help diversify delivery risk across different CDR methods.

-Buyers can conduct due diligence internally or rely on support from external organizations—such as consultancies, marketplaces, or specialized intermediaries—to assess which projects to engage with.
+Once a buyer has identified the CDR method or methods they wish to pursue, the next step is evaluating specific projects and suppliers.
+This is a different level of analysis — moving from method selection to project-level due diligence.
+Buyers can conduct this assessment internally or rely on support from external organizations — such as consultancies, marketplaces, or specialized intermediaries.
 Regardless of who performs the assessment, due diligence should help ensure that a project is credible, financially resilient, and capable of delivering carbon removals over time.
 The following five categories offer a practical, streamlined checklist to guide this process.

 Delivery track record & operational performance